 It was a long process: house hunting for months, making offers and getting outbid, finally getting an offer accepted on my favorite house (yay!), signing hundreds of papers, and waiting for 60 days for the sale to close.
 I thought I’d never hold those keys in my hand.

 Then the home repairs started.
 The washing machine leaked, the refrigerator stopped working, the dryer was leaving marks on my clothes, the pipe in the bathroom leaked, ants invaded the garage and kitchen, and on and on.

-I haven’t even gotten to the fun part, like painting and decorating.
+I haven’t even gotten to the fun part, like choosing paint colors and decorating.
 I’m still unpacking.
 But I’m blissfully happy to be living in my own home.
 Read more »

 When I needed cloth napkins for my Easter table setting, I couldn’t find the right ones.
 But I had the ideal fabric.
 So I examined the perfectly mitered corners on my Williams-Sonoma napkins and figured out how to miter the corners on my own DIY cloth napkins.
 After one minor misstep that involved repairing with an iron-on patch (oops!), they turned out better than expected.
 Once you figure out the first one, the rest are a breeze.
 BTW: Handmade cloth napkins make a great Mother’s Day gift.

 When making napkins, choose a soft, lightweight 100-percent-cotton fabric.
 Personally, I hate it when you dab your mouth with a cloth napkin and it feels rough.
 Most cheap, poly-blend, store-bought napkins are too rough for my taste.

 Tutorial and photos after the jump.
 Read more »